olive-groves/butterfly_viewer/README.md

 Most types of PNG, JPEG, and TIFF can be loaded into the Viewer.

-To accurately compare images with synchronous movement and sliding overlays in the Viewer, those images must already be registered with one another.
-That means their heights and widths must match, and the features within those images must be aligned.
-This alignment is referred to as *registration*, and you can use [Butterfly Registrator](https://olive-groves.github.io/butterfly_registrator) to create registered copies of your images.
+[Butterfly Registrator](https://olive-groves.github.io/butterfly_viewer/butterfly_viewer.html#where-is-butterfly-registrator) can be used to create aligned copies of your images so you can more accurately compare them with synced movement and sliding overlays in the Viewer.
+The Registrator helps you align (or *register*) images to a given reference image such that their heights and widths match and the features within those images line up.

+<sup>¹*Small Pear Tree in Blossom* by Vincent van Gogh (Van Gogh Museum, Amsterdam)</sup>

 ## How-to's